 - My secret weapon: Affinity Cash Rewards Visa® Signature earns 5 percent back where I spend the most (Amazon and bookstores) and gives me a little extra—2 percent back—on everyday purchases like streaming services, rideshares and gas stations.

 This isn’t a very exciting tip, but without it, earning rewards is for naught.
-It’s rare to get more than 5 percent back or 5X points on any rewards credit card, while credit card interest rates are generally in the double-digits.
+It’s unlikely that you will get more than 5 percent back or 5X points on any rewards credit card, while credit card interest rates are generally in the double-digits.
 If you carry a balance, it will offset your reward earnings.

 Credit card debt is the enemy of maximizing your credit card rewards.
 The only exception is 0 percent APR credit cards.
 For example, I carried a balance on my Discover it Cash Back for a few months after I’d used it to furnish my apartment.
-The card offers a decent intro APR period, so I paid no interest and lost no cash back to it.
+The card offers a decent intro APR period, so I paid no interest during that intro period and lost no cash back to it.

 Just remember that the intro APR is only valid for the length of the promotional period.
 Additionally, be mindful of your credit utilization ratio (how much balance you carry compared to your credit limit).
-Using more than 30 percent of your available credit can weigh your credit scores down until you pay down the balance.
+Using more than 30 percent of your available credit can weigh your credit scores down until you pay off the balance.

 The simple truth is welcome offers provide the best opportunity to score a large number of points.
 I try not to pass up such an opportunity whenever I can.

 I didn’t get this chance with the Quicksilver, since that card was an upgrade from the Capital One Platinum Secured Credit Card for me.